Variable rate loans can give you the flexibility to help you pay off your debt faster.

 When you apply for your loan, an interest rate will be applied to your loan contract, but this rate can vary over the course of your loan term.
 Your loan term is fixed, but you will generally be able to make additional repayments without penalty and also be able to repay the loan early without incurring fees.

-Variable rate personal loans can come as secured or unsecured personal loans and terms range from between one and ten years.
-Depending on the loan you opt for you may be able to borrow between RM5,000 and RM100,000.
+Variable rate personal loans can come as secured or unsecured personal loans and terms range from between one and four years.
+Depending on the loan you opt for you may be able to borrow between PHP30,000 and PHP2,000,000.

 How you can compare variable rate personal loans

 - Variable interest rates.
-Also known as “floating rates”, variable interest rate is based on a reference rate (e.g. BLR, BFR, OPR, KLIBOR), which will vary between lenders, but with so many lenders to choose from, interest rates are usually quite competitive.
+The interest rate will vary between lenders, but with so many lenders to choose from, interest rates are usually quite competitive.
 The interest rate will change as the market fluctuates, which can present an element of risk.
 The rise and fall of the market interest rate can be unpredictable, making it harder to budget for your repayments.

 - Repayment flexibility.
 Variable rate loans tend to allow you to make advanced and additional repayments throughout the course of paying off your loan.
 While some fixed loans are now offering this option, they most typically have a limit on the amount that can be paid in advance.
 You should always confirm the repayment flexibility of your loan before you apply.

 - Fees and charges.
-Check the fees when comparing your variable rate loans.
+Check the upfront and ongoing fees when comparing your variable rate loans.
 These can add significantly to the cost of the loan.

 - Effective interest rates.
 The effective interest rate is extremely important to consider when comparing variable loans.
 It shows the ‘true cost’ of a loan as it incorporates your interest rate plus any fees you have to pay.